Please note: This is the fourth session of a nine-week study group. For an overview of the entire effort, see below.

-by Bruce Camber, March 2018, “Where’d we go wrong?
-We ain’t got it right.”
+by Bruce Camber, March 2018, “Where’d we go wrong ’cause ain’t got it right?”
 Next Homepage Prior Homepage

 The generally-accepted model is the Big Bang Theory but it has many problems.

 Stephen Hawking of Cambridge University was the world’s leading salesman for the Big Bang theory.
 Then perhaps Alan Guth of MIT (pictured on the left) follows.
 In 1979 he was just 32 years old when he started to address major issues within his initial lectures at Cornell about The Inflationary Universe.

 Here is how one writer characterizes it: “Once upon a time, about 13.8 billion years ago, our universe sprang from a quantum speck, ballooning to one million trillion trillion trillion trillion trillion trillion times its initial volume (by some estimates) in less than a billionth of a trillionth of a trillionth of a second.
 It then continued to expand at a mellower rate, in accordance with the known laws of physics.” – Natalie Wolchover (pictured on the right), author, “Physicists Hunt…”, Quanta Magazine (April 19, 2016)

 There are alternatives; these are our favorites:

 I would say, “Over 13.8 to 14.1 billion years ago, it all started from the Planck base units of space-time and matter-energy.
 That is Planck Length-Planck Time and Planck Mass-Planck Charge.
 There are multiple thrusts within life that caused the first doubling, and then another and another.
 The universe starts at the very first moment of time calculated as the Planck Time and then it all comes up to the current day in just 202 doublings.
 We follow the simple math.”
 March 1, 2018, 81018.com.